josenino95/CaliDatos/README.md

 ### Usage

 To use this data quality program, just use the notebook "1.
-Calidad de datos.ipynb"
+Calidad de datos.ipynb".

 ## Author
 * Jose David Niño Muriel